organova-music/.github/profile/README.md

 The first browser-based virtual instrument platform for pipe organs and keyboards.
 Play directly in your web browser with any MIDI keyboard — no installation, no downloads, no plugins required.

-**Supported platforms:** Mac (best for ultra-low latency), Windows, ChromeBook, Android tablets, and any device running Chrome, Firefox, Edge, or Safari and supporting WebMIDI.
+**Supported platforms:** Mac (best for ultra-low latency), Windows, ChromeBook, Android tablets, and any device running Chrome and supporting WebMIDI.

 **Instruments available:**
 - Pipe organs sampled from real historical instruments in France, Sweden, and Switzerland (up to 3 manuals + pedalboard)